MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 Common misunderstandings

-• Touching the upper band means price will always fall
+• Touching the upper band = price will always fall

-• Touching the lower band means price will always rise
+• Touching the lower band = price will always rise

-In reality, during a strong trend, price can continue moving along the band.
+In reality, during a strong trend, price can continue moving along a band.

 EA logic often combines Bollinger Bands with other indicators such as RSI or ATR.

-MQL5 iBands indicator workflow diagram showing how to create an indicator handle in OnInit, retrieve Bollinger Bands values using CopyBuffer (upper, middle, lower buffers), and apply them to trading logic decisions on a MetaTrader chart with code and data flow arrows.
+MQL5 iBands indicator workflow diagram showing how to create an indicator handle in OnInit, retrieve Bollinger Bands values using CopyBuffer (middle, upper, lower buffers), and apply them to trading logic decisions on a MetaTrader chart with code and data flow arrows.

 2. iBands Syntax and Parameters